johnson82nguyen/johnson82nguyen/README.md

 - 👋 Hi, I’m John nguyen.
-- I am a recent graduate at the University Of Minnesota Twin-Cities.
+- 👨‍🎓 I am a recent graduate at the University Of Minnesota Twin-Cities.
 During my 4 year tenure, I obtained a Computer Science degree and have learned many tools and          languages for software development and engineering.

-- 👀 I’m interested in Basketball, Tennis, Football, E-Sports and Software engineering.
+- 👀 I’m interested in Basketball, Tennis, Football, E-Sports, video game programming, software development & engineering.
 - 🌱 I’m currently a Software Engineer at Modus engagement.
 - 📫 How to reach me
 - LinkedIn (https://www.linkedin.com/in/johnson-nguyen82/)